i-abdullahirshad/gamepadscheck/src/content/articles/8000hz-controller-polling.md

 Polling is one small step in the middle.
 The game and display steps are usually the largest by a wide margin.

-This is why a 125Hz wired controller on a 120Hz monitor in game mode feels sharper than an 8000Hz controller on a TV with picture processing switched on.
+This is why a 125Hz wired controller on a 120Hz monitor in game mode feels sharper than an 8000Hz controller on a TV with picture processing switched on, a dynamic that often settles the [wired vs wireless controller](/wired-vs-wireless-controller/) debate.
 The expensive spec is fixing the cheapest part of the problem.

 ### **Can you even see the difference?**